handihealth/c4h_lcr_answer/docs/leeds/Leeds_tech_tasks.md

 Now that we have the patient's ehrId we can use it to locate their existing records.
 We use an Archetype Query Language (AQL) call to retrieve a list of the identifiers and dates of existing Asthma Diary encounter ``composition`` records.
 Compositions are document-level records which act as the container for all openEHR patient data.

-The `name/value` of the Compositin is the root name of the composition archetype `Allergies list` (case-sensitive).
+The `name/value` of the Composition is the root name of the composition archetype `Allergies list` (case-sensitive).
 In a real-world example we would query on other factors to ensure we had the 'correct' list.

 #####AQL statement